 As discussed below, New York courts encourage settlement and the use of alternative dispute resolution ("ADR").
 The Commercial Division in New York County Supreme Court operates an ADR programme.
-Cases are assigned to the ADR programme by: (i) a referral from a Commercial Division Justice; or (ii) inclusion in the Commercial Division's pilot Mandatory ADR programme, which assigns every fifth case to mandatory mediation.
+Cases are assigned to the ADR programme by a referral from a Commercial Division Justice or authorised non-Division Justice, and are referred at the court's discretion.
 In addition, certain courts require mandatory arbitration in cases involving claims for money damages only where each cause of action is for less than \$6,000, exclusive of costs and interest.
 22 N.Y.C.R.R. § 28.2.